25 Essential Drag Queen Films Every ‘Drag Race’ Fan Needs to See

 So, you’re a Drag Race stan?
-Maybe you’re in need of some additional education before the next season of the show, which always seems so far away.
+Maybe you’re in need of some additional education as we start the latest Drag Race season.
 Well, this list of drag queen films was made just for you.

 Some of these drag queen films (like Tootsie, Some Like It Hot and Mrs. Doubtfire) are technically movies featuring men dressed as women and aren’t technically films about drag queens.
 We still included them on our list because some of them are great, though we did factor that into our ranking.

 Here are 25 drag queen films you simply must watch if you consider yourself a true Drag Race fan.